 The Office of Sponsored Programs (OSP) facilitates an institutional climate of growth, innovation, and sustainability through ongoing development, acquisition, and oversight of grants and contracts from external private and public sources to enrich the scholarly and creative endeavors of faculty and students, and enhance the programs, services, and facilities of the institution.

 All proposals must be received five (5) business days* before the proposal submission deadline to allow sufficient time to review for compliance issues and obtain an authorized signature.
 Please note that failure to comply with this policy may result in your proposal NOT being submitted.
-Additional time may be required to address funding for research, new curriculum construction, external sub-awards, contractual relationships, revenue generating activities, cost sharing or match, indirect cost modifications, or other special requirements.
-Additionally, please note that in general, grant sponsors expect that projects involving human or animal subjects of research have received institutional review board (IRB) approval prior to submission of the proposal.
+Additional time may be required if the proposal includes funding for research, new curriculum construction, external sub-awards, contractual relationships, revenue generating activities, cost sharing or match, indirect cost modifications, or other special activities or requirements.
+It is expected that, in general, projects involving human or animal subjects of research have already received institutional review board (IRB) approval prior to submission of the proposal to grant sponsors.

 *Please note: If a document requires the President’s signature, it takes a minimum of ten (10) business days to obtain this signature.